poojanshetty/Online-electronic-shopping/Readme.md

 # Online Electronic Shopping Project:

 A basic project on Python using Flask and SqlAlchemy.
-The online shopping website for only electronics like iphone, macbook  eic., With personal user interface.
+The online shopping website for only electronics like iphone, macbook  eic., with personal user interface.

 ## Run project: